 It’s masks optional, everywhere, starting April 24.
 Groups organizing events at BRUU can establish different ground rules, but we are just encouraging masks at Sunday Services and other all-BRUU events as of 4/24.
 This aligns with other local venues such as the Hylton center.
 Also, for our purposes, we are still requiring vaccine checks.

 4. Vaccination proof required for entry — Yes — this has not changed.
 Proof of vaccination is required for entry to BRUU for anyone attending BRUU or BRUU-sponsored events in accordance with CDC vaccine guidelines.

 5. Great – we can sing now — No — the music director is in regular consultation with her colleagues and singing remains on hold.
-The exception to this is small group singing and ensembles.For now, we will keep humming along.
+The exception to this is performing group singing and ensembles which will wear masks.For now, the members will keep humming along.

 6. In addition, anyone who feels ill, has been exposed to COVID, or has tested positive should not enter BRUU, and should adhere to CDC guidelines regarding isolation.

 On March 24, the BRUU Board received a report from its reopening task force.
 After discussion, the Board adopted the following changes in the rules applicable to Sunday services and coffee hours.
 As before, these rules are a policy decision, balancing numerous considerations, with the goal of keeping BRUU members safe while opening up to in-person events.
 BRUU will continue to provide online services for those who find that in-person services do not meet their assessment of the risks and benefits.